someodd/someodd.github.io/_posts/2024-03-12-haskell-nix.md

 don't forget to use your `ghcup` install carefully (using right ghc).

 In the end I decided not to worry about `cabal freeze`.

+## Crazy caveat

+I ran into this weird issue where when I try to `nix build` it'd complain about a file not existing,e ven though I could `cabal build` and it'd detect the source file just fine.
+It turns out I had to `git add` the file for nix to pick up on the file?!